MightyDevices/sinelut/README.md

 # sinelut
 Command line Sine look-up table generator

 Simple software that allows to create sine/cosine valued LUTs to be created.
-Poerfect for testing audio signal paths involving Digital to Analog converters.
+Perfect for testing audio signal paths involving Digital to Analog converters.

 # How to build